Rana dynasty

-The Rana dynasty (राणा वंश, /sa/, /ne/) was a Chhetri (Note: Founder of this dynasty, Jang Bahadur Kunwar Rana, was a noble of Khas community and he belonged to the Kunwar family of Gorkha which was historically a Khadka and a Chhetri clan.
+The Rana dynasty (राणा वंश) was a Chhetri (Note: Founder of this dynasty, Jang Bahadur Kunwar Rana, was a noble of Khas community and he belonged to the Kunwar family of Gorkha which was historically a Khadka and a Chhetri clan.
 Kunwar genealogy also states the title of 'Kunwar Khadka' taken by the ancestors of the Kunwar family.
-They also had marital relations with other Chhetri families as the Thapa dynasty of Mukhtiyar Bhimsen Thapa and the Pande dynasty of Ranajit Pande.) dynasty that imposed authoritarianism in the Kingdom of Nepal from 1846 until 1951, reducing the Shah monarch to a figurehead, and making the Prime Minister and other government positions held by the Ranas hereditary.
+They also had marital relations with other Chhetri families as the Thapa dynasty of Mukhtiyar Bhimsen Thapa and the Pande dynasty of Ranajit Pande.) dynasty that imposed authoritarianism in the Kingdom of Nepal from 15 September 1846 until 18 February 1951, reducing the Shah monarch to a figurehead, and making the Prime Minister and other government positions held by the Ranas hereditary.
 The Rana dynasty is historically known for their iron-fisted rule in Nepal.
 This changed after the Revolution of 1951 with the promulgation of a new constitution, when power shifted back to the monarchy of King Tribhuvan.

 The Rana dynasty were descended from the Kunwar family, a nobility of the Gorkha Kingdom.
 Due to their marital lineages with the politically reigning Thapa dynasty (of Mukhtiyar Bhimsen Thapa) from the early 19th century, the Ranas gained entry to central Darbar politics.
 The Ranas were also linked to a minor faction of the Pande dynasty of Gorkha through the Thapa dynasty.